-NYC DEP and Greene County Soil and Water Conservation District are working with Hudsonia to review current knowledge on Japanese knotweed and conduct basic research into its growth habits as part of an effort to develop management recommendations for its future control.
+NYC DEP and Greene County Soil and Water Conservation District working with Hudsonia, Inc. to review the state of the knowledge on Japanese knotweed and conduct basic research into its growth habits as part of an effort to develop management recommendations for its future control.

-Assessment of the Current Condition of Riparian Vegetation
+Assessment of Current Condition of Riparian Vegetation

-As part of the stream management planning process, physiognomic classes (e.g., opencanopy forest, shrub-brush, herbaceous) were mapped and the riparian vegetation assessed for the Stony Clove watershed.
+As part of the stream management planning process, physiognomic classes (e.g., opencanopy forest, shrub-brush, herbaceous) were mapped and the riparian vegetation assessed for the West Kill watershed.
 The purpose of this exercise was to provide the planning team with baseline information about communities present in the watershed, a description of the condition of vegetation in the riparian area, and recommendations related to the management of riparian vegetation along the stream.
-The development of the Stony Clove Streamside Planting Program, explained at the end of this section, demonstrates the use of this information to implement riparian vegetation management activities.
+The development of the West Kill Streamside Planting Program, explained at the end of this section, demonstrates the use of this information to implement riparian vegetation management activities.